 Expanding our understanding of a previously-given doctrine is one thing, and it is required of us as part of growing in the grace and the knowledge of Jesus Christ, but the wholesale scrapping of a major absolutely essential doctrine and replacing it with another is something altogether different.

 I earlier said that I also wanted to give you a potpourri of items regarding the calendar for your consideration as we begin to close off this issue.
-Turn to a very familiar Scripture—Amos 3.3.
+Turn to a very familiar scripture in Amos 3.

 This actually has to do with, "Can two meet at an appointed time and place?"
 It actually has a calendar within the thought, because in order to do that there has to be certain thoughts regarding a calendar.
 In order for a calendar to be of great help to a culture or to an institution like the church, it must be consistent, and it must be predictable so that plans can be made.

 Perhaps a calendar's main purpose is to keep everybody unified in regard to the passage of time, and organized in the use of time.
-It is the consistency-factor which rules out a visually-sighted new moon.
+It is the consistency factor which rules out a visually-sighted new moon.
 A visually-sighted moon may work reasonably well in a small geographical area the size of New Jersey.
-(That incidentally is how large the land of Palestine was—the size of New Jersey.)
+(That incidentally is how large the land of Palestine was.)
 But when the unity of a worldwide operation becomes an organization's concern, visual observation must be scrapped and replaced completely with calculation.
 The evidence of history proves that visual observation becomes the primary ingredient in a recipe for confusion and division.

 Hang onto that.
 This is what I mean when I say that a visually-sighted moon becomes the main ingredient for confusion.